How to Make Linzer Cookies

 We have a classic beauty on todayโ€™s menu: linzer cookies.
-These soft, stunning raspberry pistachio linzer cookies are a little salty and a little sweet, and they always leave a lasting impression.
-The beautiful sandwich cookies taste best on day 2, so theyโ€™re a wonderful make-ahead holiday cookie option!
+The dough can be made with either pistachios or almonds, and your favorite flavor of jam for the filling.
+These stunning sandwich cookies taste best on day 2, so theyโ€™re a wonderful make-ahead holiday cookie option!

 What Are Linzer Cookies?

-• Texture: Theyโ€™re nutty, deliciously textured, and oh so good.
+• Texture: Theyโ€™re nutty and deliciously textured.
 Linzers are crunchy right out of the oven, but after sandwiching jam in the center, they begin to soften.
-The magic happens on day 2 when the jam settles into the cookies making the whole sandwich tender, soft, and deliciously crumbly.
+The magic happens on day 2 when the jam melts down into the cookies, making the whole sandwich cookie soft and tender.
 Without question, they taste BEST when made ahead of time.

 • Flavor: Trust me when I tell you that they taste even better than they look.
-Salty pistachios pair perfectly with sweet brown sugar, jam, and spices, resulting in a remarkably flavorful and delicious cookie.
+Nutty pistachios or almonds pair perfectly with sweet brown sugar, jam, and cinnamon, resulting in a remarkably flavorful cookie.
 Moreover, theyโ€™re totally customizableโ€”simply use your favorite jam and cookie cutters.

 The full printable recipe is below, but letโ€™s walk through it so you understand each step before you get started.

-1. Pulse the pistachios and half of the brown sugar into a fine crumb.
+Pulse the pistachios or almonds together with brown sugar into a fine crumb.
 Use a food processor for this step.

 Favorite Cookie Cutters to Use

 Linzer cookies can be cut into any shape, but I love them with scalloped edges.
 Youโ€™ll need 2 cookie cutters: one cookie cutter that is 2 inches in diameter and another thatโ€™s 1 inch.
-(I used these fluted-edge cookie cutters, just like I do for chocolate gingerbread sandwich cookies.)
-I always make a round center hole, but it looks just as lovely with a little heart, star, or diamond shape.
+Some options include this fluted-edge cookie cutter set, which includes many sizes, or this holiday linzer cookie cutter set.
+You can make a simple round center hole, or get a little fancy with a little heart, star, or diamond shape.

 Print